nerkolt/MVC_Obsidian_Vault/Dots_ECS/Notes/Introduction to the Data-Oriented Technology Stack Notes.md

 - **Single-Threaded Code**: Most games run everything on one CPU "lane" (the main thread), ignoring extra cores.
 It's like having a multi-lane highway but only using one.
 - **Cache-Unfriendly Data**: Data scattered in memory makes the CPU wait (cache misses).
 Tight-packed data (like in arrays) is faster.
 - **Too Much Abstraction**: Fancy OOP code (inheritance, etc.) hides costs but slows everything down without clear fixes.

+A GameObject and its components are all separately allocated, so they often end up in different parts of memory.

+Meeting with Khalil*